 Trial overview: Adults with PH will be identified by the clinical care team using multiple screening strategies, primarily via existing secondary care disease registers, out-patient clinic attendance, and hospital discharge data.
-Those with a formal PH diagnosis (European Society of Cardiology (ESC)/ European Respiratory Society(ERS)) [17], and confirmed trial eligibility will be invited to participate, and approached by clinical teams involved in their care.
+Those with a formal PH diagnosis (European Society of Cardiology (ESC)/ European Respiratory Society(ERS)) [17], and confirmed trial eligibility will be invited to participate.